kskalvar/aws-eks-cluster-quickstart/README.md

 Click on "Launch"

-## Configure kubectl on EC2 Instance
+## Configure kubectl on Your EC2 Instance

 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.